 MFA Computer Arts

-The MFA Computer Arts program emphasizes creativity and a multidisciplinary approach to producing innovative animation, motion graphics and fine art within a collaborative state-of-the-art production environment.
+The MFA Computer Arts program emphasizes creativity and a multidisciplinary approach to producing innovative animation, motion graphics and experimental art within a collaborative state-of-the-art production environment.
 Our goal is to develop artists who will continue to challenge norms, question standards, and surprise people long after they leave SVA.
 Being based in NYC also offers a significantly enhanced cultural experience including music, theater, food, museums and of course world renowned art galleries.

 Our students come from all around the globe, providing unique cultural perspectives to the creative process.
-Our combination of small class sizes, working professionals as faculty and guest lectures provide in-depth exposure to all areas of animation, motion graphics and fine art.
+Our combination of small class sizes, working professionals as faculty and guest lectures provide in-depth exposure to all areas of animation, motion graphics and experimental art.

 Founded in 1986 (and with a network of over 1000 alumni) the SVA MFA Computer Arts Department was the first MFA program in the USA to focus on computer art